raffycastlee/marcyannotes/fullstack-curriculum/mod-0-command-line-interfaces-git-and-github/5-pair-programming.md

 ## Pull Requests!!!

 It doesn't end at doing `push` into your new branch.
-Remember that `branches` exist for the purpose of being merged back into `main`, and mostly acts as a `staging` are for any new features or changes that you want to implement.
+Remember that `branches` exist for the purpose of being merged back into `main`, and mostly acts as a `staging` area for any new features or changes that you want to implement.
 This is especially helpful when working in teams, so you know exactly who was working on what, and makes `merge`s easier!

 Pull Requests are basically merges that you are forced to do in order to pull back `branches` into `main`.
 You could do this in the terminal, or just on the GitHub website, and I suggest that you do it on the website instead since it's easier to see and approve any changes!